gromacs/gromacs/docs/install-guide/install-guide.md

 ## Building on Cray ##

-GROMACS builds mostly out of the box on modern Cray machines, but
+On Cray systems, you should use the Cray wrapper compilers around either the GNU or Intel compilers.
+Note that the wrapper compilers typically default to the Cray base compiler, which does not give good performance with GROMACS.

+Some particular issues on Cray machines include that
+* you may wish to specify a [fully static build](#static-linking) of GROMACS
-* you may need to specify the use of static or dynamic libraries (depending on the machine) with `-DBUILD_SHARED_LIBS=off`,
+* you may wish to specify the use of static or dynamic libraries (depending on the machine) with `-DBUILD_SHARED_LIBS=off`,
-* you may need to set the F77 environmental variable to `ftn` when compiling FFTW,
+* you may need to set the F77 environmental variable to `ftn` (or use --disable-fortran) when compiling FFTW.
-* you may need to use `-DCMAKE_SKIP_RPATH=YES`, and
-* you may need to modify the CMakeLists.txt files to specify the `BUILD_SEARCH_END_STATIC` target property.
+* For static linking with the Intel compiler used as a base compiler for the Cray wrapper compiler, a known problem exists with the way CMake constructs linking command lines.
+In this case (only), use the GROMACS-specific toolchain file with `-DCMAKE_TOOLCHAIN_FILE=Platform/Toolchain-Cray-static-Intel`.
+This also defaults to `GMX_LINK_STATIC_BINARIES=ON` (see [static linking](#static-linking)).
+Unfortunately, CMake now thinks cross-compilation is taking place, so the detection of CPU type is not allowed to run.
+You will need to set `-DGMX_SIMD` to the value appropriate for your compute nodes (see [SIMD support](#simd-support) for more details).

 ## Building on BlueGene ##